 - Average price per rental unit

-Plenty of real estate data is available online through reputable sources like the U.S. Census Bureau and the U.S. Bureau of Labor Statistics (BLS).
-If you don’t have access to your local MLS, reach out to a real estate agent in your area to gather data or create a rental market analysis.
+Much real estate data is available online through reputable sources like the U.S. Census Bureau and the U.S. Bureau of Labor Statistics (BLS).
+If you need access to your local MLS, contact a real estate agent in your area to gather data or create a rental market analysis.

-Finding a lender to finance your real estate investment purchase can be tedious and challenging.
+Finding a lender to finance your real estate investment can take time and effort.
 In many cases, financing an investment property is much different from financing a primary residence, with different requirements, interest rates, and types of loans.
 You need a professional who understands the ins and outs of real estate investing, especially if you’re buying your first rental property.

-The right loan type for your investment depends on the property you choose to buy, which is why you need to be informed about each property type before shopping for homes.
-For example, you may be able to get a Federal Housing Administration (FHA) loan and pay a smaller down payment if you’re purchasing a triplex that you plan to live in.
+The right loan type for your investment depends on the property you choose to buy, so you need to be informed about each property type before shopping for homes.
+For example, you can get a Federal Housing Administration (FHA) loan and pay a smaller down payment if you’re purchasing a triplex in which you plan to live.

 On the other hand, if you’re purchasing a property that needs renovations, consider taking a hard money loan.
-Most hard money lenders understand that properties have more potential after repairs, so they’ll lend based on after-repair value (ARV)—unlike most banks.
+Unlike most banks, most hard money lenders understand that properties have more potential after repairs, so they’ll lend based on after-repair value (ARV).
 That will get you more money to purchase and renovate a multifamily property.